barbrakr/CLF-python/README.md

 Overview of DCT_compile.m script: steps in the pipeline
 1. load dicoms, and convert dicoms to nifti
-2. set origin along ac-pc in T1w
+2. set origin along ac-pc in T1w (probably not necessary to do this explicitly/manually in FSL)
 3. segmentation (incl. conversion to MNI) with cat12-equivalent
 4. coregistration, deformation
 5. calculate TIV